 Arnona has recently been the focus of my attention as I am working with many clients who are buying apartments in a new residential project being developed in this charming neighborhood.
-After spending a week running informational programs in New York and New Jersey, six families have already signed up to buy apartments and another dozen families are looking at plans and discussing pricing.
+After spending a week running informational programs in New York and New Jersey, one dozen families have already signed up to buy apartments and another dozen families are looking at plans and discussing pricing.

 The project has generated tremendous interest due to its relatively affordable prices, high construction standards and excellent access.
 It is located just steps from Talpiot, within a short walk to Baka, the German Colony and Old Katamon, and under three miles to the Old City – and you are only a 10-minute bus ride from the city center.